usunyu/usunyu.github.io/about.md

 I am Yu Sun, was Software Engineer from Facebook.
 I consider myself a quick learner and have considerable passion to build great softwares.

-Now I am starting my new new journey :)
+Now I am starting my new journey :)

 You can find the source code for this website at [github.com/usunyu/usunyu.github.io](https://github.com/usunyu/usunyu.github.io)